-Net position represents the residual interest in the School's assets and deferred inflows of resources after deducting liabilities and deferred inflows of resources.
-The School's net position at June 30, 2015 totaled \$955,022.
-The School's net position increased by \$337,036 as a result of operations during the fiscal year primarily due to an increase in revenue from the School Board and a reduction in payroll expenses.
+Net position represents the residual interest in the School's assets and deferred outflows of resources after deducting liabilities and deferred inflows of resources.
+The School's net position at June 30, 2016 totaled \$1,213,111.
+The School's net position increased by \$233,242 during the current fiscal year as a result of total revenue of \$1,894,650 less total expenses of \$1,661,408.

 Governmental units are required to depreciate capital assets including furniture and equipment.
 Florida State Colleges, of which the School is a division, have established guidelines for capitalizing assets and for depreciation.
 Furniture & equipment with a value less than \$5,000, all library books, and computer software will be expensed in the year of purchase.
-The School did not purchase furniture, machinery, and equipment that met the thresholds for capitalization during this fiscal year.
-Depreciation expense for this fiscal year totaled \$8,562.
+The School did not purchased furniture, machinery, and equipment that met the thresholds for capitalization during this fiscal year.
+Depreciation expense for this fiscal year totaled \$0.

-Fiscal year ended June 30, 2015 was the eleventh year of existence for the School.
-Since prior period information is available for the 2013-2014 fiscal year, comparative analysis data is presented.
+Fiscal year ended June 30, 2016 was the tenth year of existence for the School.
+Since prior period information is available for the 2014-2015 fiscal year, comparative analysis data is presented.